-- 800 mg dose: Dilute 8 mL of Caldolor in no less than 200 mL of diluent.
+- 100 mg dose: Dilute 1 mL of CALDOLOR in at least 100 mL of diluent

-- 400 mg dose: Dilute 4 mL of Caldolor in no less than 100 mL of diluent.
+- 400 mg dose: Dilute 4 mL of CALDOLOR in at least 100 mL of diluent

 Visually inspect parenteral drug products for particulate matter and discoloration prior to administration, whenever solution and container permit.
 If visibly opaque particles, discoloration or other foreign particulates are observed, the solution should not be used.

 Diluted solutions are stable for up to 24 hours at ambient temperature (approximately 20° C to 25° C) and room lighting.

 For Analgesia (pain):

 The dose is 400 mg to 800 mg intravenously every 6 hours as necessary.
 Infusion time must be at least 30 minutes.
 Maximum daily dose is 3,200 mg.

 The dose is 400 mg intravenously every 4 to 6 hours as necessary.
 Infusion time must be at least 10 minutes.
 Maximum daily dose is 40 mg/kg or 2,400 mg, whichever is less.

 Ages 6 months to less than 12 years